awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 }
 ```

-### Example 5: Allow IAM users to view the Billing and Cost Management console, except Account Settings<a name="example-billing-read-only"></a>
+### Example 5: Allow IAM users to view the Billing and Cost Management console except for Account Settings<a name="example-billing-read-only"></a>

-To protect your account password, contact information, and security questions, you can deny user access to **Account Settings** while still enabling read\-only access to the rest of the functionality in the Billing and Cost Management console\.
-Applying this policy to an IAM user allows the user to view all the Billing and Cost Management console pages, including the **Payments Method** and **Reports** console pages, but denies the user access to **Account Settings**\.
+This policy allows read\-only access to all of the Billing and Cost Management console, including the **Payments Method** and **Reports** console pages, but denies access to the **Account Settings** page, thus protecting the account password, contact information, and security questions\.

 ```
 {